Chart Color Schemes

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-Melton's median taxpayer income in financial year 2022 was $38,748, with an average of $44,095 according to the latest postcode level ATO data aggregated by AreaSearch.
-This is below the national average, contrasting with Greater Melbourne's median income of $54,892 and average income of $73,761.
-Based on Wage Price Index growth of 12.16% since financial year 2022, current estimates for Melton would be approximately $43,460 (median) and $49,457 (average) as of September 2025.
-Census data shows that household, family and personal incomes in Melton all fall between the 5th and 6th percentiles nationally.
-The earnings profile reveals that the $800 - 1,499 bracket dominates with 30.0% of residents (2,511 people), differing from regional levels where the $1,500 - 2,999 category predominates at 32.8%.
-Housing affordability pressures are severe in Melton, with only 81.1% of income remaining, ranking at the 6th percentile.
+The median taxpayer income in Melton SA2 was $38,748 and the average was $44,095 according to ATO data aggregated by AreaSearch for financial year 2022.
+This is below the national average of $54,892 (median) and $73,761 (average), as seen in Greater Melbourne.
+By September 2025, estimates suggest the median income would be approximately $43,460 and the average $49,457, based on a 12.16% growth since financial year 2022.
+Census data indicates that incomes in Melton fall between the 5th and 6th percentiles nationally for households, families, and individuals.
+The income bracket of $800 - 1,499 dominated with 30.0% of residents (2,511 people), differing from regional levels where the $1,500 - 2,999 bracket was predominant at 32.8%.
+Housing affordability pressures were severe in Melton, with only 81.1% of income remaining, ranking at the 5th percentile nationally.

 Frequently Asked Questions - Income